vimagick/dockerfiles/salt-master/README.md

 Salt delivers a dynamic communication bus for infrastructures that can be used for orchestration, remote execution, configuration management and much more.

+This image contains `salt-master`/`salt-ssh` and other power tools:

+- curl
+- httpie
+- ipython
+- jq
+- vim-tiny

 ## network topology

 - master